How to Achieve the Capacity of Asymmetric Channels: Warm Up: Two Related Problems

 We say that an $L$-density $\Ldens{a}$ is symmetric if

-Since the log-likelihood ratio constitutes a sufficient statistic for decoding, two symmetric DMCs are equivalent if they have the same $L$-density.
+Since the log-likelihood ratio constitutes a sufficient statistic for decoding, two symmetric B-DMCs are equivalent if they have the same $L$-density.
 A meaningful choice for the representative of each equivalence class is $W(y\mid 1)=\Ldens{a}(y)$ and, by symmetry, $W(y\mid -1)=\Ldens{a}(-y)$.
-Indeed, by using the assumption \eqref{eq:symm}, one can show that this choice of $W(y\mid x)$ yields an $L$-density equal to $\Ldens{a}(y)$ (see \cite[Lemma 4.28]{RiU08}).
+Indeed, by using the assumption \eqref{eq:symm}, we can show that this choice of $W(y\mid x)$ yields an $L$-density equal to $\Ldens{a}(y)$ (see \cite[Lemma 4.28]{RiU08}).

-As a final reminder, the capacity $I(W)$ can be computed as a function of the $L$-density $\Ldens{a}$ according to the following formula \cite[Lemma 4.35]{RiU08},
+As a final reminder, the capacity $C(W)$ can be computed as a function of the $L$-density $\Ldens{a}$ according to the following formula \cite[Lemma 4.35]{RiU08},